 It was , therefore a notable milestone in 2003, when a centenary concert was staged at Willersley Castle; (this has turned out to be the first of 50 performances , and rising , since then at this most enjoyable venue).
 At the 2003 concert, Louis retired as Musical Director and Catherine Haslam carried the baton until 2006.
 Mr Alan Randle, our Deputy Musical Director held things together until 2007.

 In 2007 we came under the watchful eyes of Mr. Terry Clay who, as Musical Director, encourages and leads the choir to achieve and improve our performances.
-Whilst we no longer perform competitively, we maintain the standards we think our audiences deserve.
+Whilst we no longer perform competitively, we endeavour to maintain the standards we think our audiences deserve.
 Capably supported by our two accompanists, Lisa and Michael, we continue the Male Voice Choir traditions and strive to follow the course laid down all those years ago.

 In 2008 we were awarded a grant from the National Lottery Awards For All Scheme allowing the purchase of new uniforms and new music.
 It was agreed that the name of the choir would be shortened to the Alfreton Male Voice Choir (it fits on the pocket better).